tylergehbauer/Pyhtonic-Monopoly/README.md

 # How To Navigate and Operate my Dashboard

+To see this dashboard, run the command 'dashboard.servable()' in my dashboard notebook.

 ## 'Welcome'
 The first tab 'Welcome' contains a scatter mapbox of San Francisco, and a description of my dashboard.
 The color of the circle indicates the gross rent.
 The darker the color, the lower the monthly rent.